 !!WARNING ABOUT TO DROP SOME BORING KNOWLEDGE BOMBS!!

-Normally, transfer of oxygen is facilitated by the transfer of oxygen molecules and carbon dioxide molecules from a high-pressure gradient to a low-pressure gradient via the respiratory membrane.
+Normally, the transfer of oxygen is facilitated by the transfer of oxygen molecules and carbon dioxide molecules from a high-pressure gradient to a low-pressure gradient via the respiratory membrane.
 In other words, the partial pressure in the lungs and the surrounding environment causes the oxygen to be naturally forced from the alveoli of the lungs into the red blood cells.

 This is because the pressure gradient in the lungs is higher than the pressure gradient in the arteries.
 Processes in the body tend to move in the path of least resistance.
 Well, the higher in elevation you get away from the sea level, the lower the air pressure becomes.
 The oxygen is less dense at higher elevations because gravity pulls the majority of the oxygen molecules toward sea level.
-As a result, at higher elevations, less oxygen is available to be transported to the bodies tissues.
+As a result, at higher elevations, less oxygen is available to be transported to the body’s tissues.
 For an asthmatic, this can be a big issue.

 A symptomatic asthmatic naturally has less oxygen in the body.
 Asthma is a condition that causes inflammation to the bronchioles.
 The bronchioles are tubes in the lungs responsible for transporting oxygen to the lungs.
 For an asthmatic, this is a problem as oxygen cannot be transferred to the red blood cells, thus decreasing oxygen availability to the body.
 As a result, the bronchioles can swell, constricting the ability of oxygen to be transferred through the body.